6stars/gatsby-docs/packages/README.md

   siteRss: '/rss.xml', // Path to the RSS file.
   pathPrefix: '/', // Prefixes all links.
   siteGATrackingID: '', // Tracking code ID for google analytics.
-  postDefaultCategoryID: 'api', // Default category for docs.
+  defaultCategoryID: 'api', // Default category for docs.
   dateFromFormat: 'MM-DD-YYYY', // Date format used in the frontmatter.
   dateFormat: 'MM/DD/YYYY', // Date format for display.
   userName: '******-user', // Username to display in the author segment.